11. Managing Archive Log

 11.1.
 Overview

-The Performance Co-Pilot includes many facilities for creating and replaying archive logs that capture performance information.
+The Performance Co-Pilot includes many facilities for creating and replaying archives that capture performance information.

-For all PCP monitoring tools, metrics values may come from a real-time feed (i.e. from pmcd on some host), or from an archive log.
+For all PCP monitoring tools, metrics values may come from a real-time feed (i.e. from pmcd on some host), or from an archive.

 Users have complete control of what metrics are collected, how often and in which logs.
 These decisions can be changed dynamically.